Madhav Institute of Technology and Science

 Madhav Institute of Technology and Science, formerly known as Madhav Engineering College and commonly referred to as MITS Gwalior, is a government-aided autonomous institute founded in 1957 and located in Gwalior in the state of Madhya Pradesh, India.
+In the year 2024 the institute is declared "Deemed to be University" under Distinct Category by Ministry of Education, Government of India.
 The institute is operated by the Scindia Engineering College Society.
 The institute offers bachelor's, master's and doctoral degrees in engineering along with Bachelor in Architecture and Master's in Computer Application.

 History

 Madhav Engineering College was established in 1957 by Maharaja Jivajirao Scindia.
 The foundation stone of the institute was laid by Dr. Rajendra Prasad, the former President of India, on 20 October 1956.
 The building was inaugurated on 11 December 1964 by Dr. S. Radhakrishnan, the former President of India.

 The institute started with Bachelor of Engineering courses in civil, mechanical and electrical engineering.
 Postgraduate and Ph.D. courses in applied sciences were introduced in 1967.
 Undergraduate courses in electronics engineering and architecture were started in 1981 and 1984 respectively.
 The institute started a postgraduate course in Computer Application in 1986.

 The institute offered a postgraduate course in civil engineering with specialization in construction technology and management in 1987.
 Postgraduate degrees in electronics and electrical engineering were started in 1995.
 A Bachelor of Engineering in computer science and engineering and chemical engineering were offered from 1994 and 1995 respectively.
 An information technology course was started in 2000.
 The president of the governing body is Jyotiraditya Scindia, who is also a Member of Parliament.